buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 While attached to the target, the darkmantle can attack no other creature except the target but has +1d6 to its attack rolls.
 The darkmantle' \*\*s speed becomes 0 and it can' \*\*t benefit from any bonus to its speed, moving with the target.

-A creature can detach the darkmantle with an Action and succeeding on a Fortitude Saving Throw with Strength DC 13.
+A creature can detach the darkmantle by taking an Action and succeeding on a Fortitude Saving Throw with Strength DC 13.
 During its turn, the darkmantle can detach itself from the target by using 1 Movement Action.

 ***Darkness Aura (1/Day).*** A magical darkness spreads from the darkmantle in a 5-meter radius, moving with it and spreading around corners.
 The darkness lasts as long as the darkmantle maintains concentration, up to 10 minutes (as if concentrating on a spell).
 Darkvision can' \*\*t penetrate this darkness, and no natural light can illuminate it.
 If any of the darkness overlaps with an area of light created by a spell of 2nd level or lower, the spell creating the light is dispelled.